cherrychon/orangefox-np2a/README.md

 Special thanks to: Karn_07, Shirayuki39, R0rt1z2, TheWildJames, Fatalcoder524 and anyone else i cant think of in this moment I need pacman Testers without them this proj. cannot proceed on that device I have the pacman pro so i cant test the pacmans img to know if its working they arent the exact same.  *"Whats normal to the spider, is chaos to the fly"*

-This software is Licensed under Apache License 2.0
+This software is Licensed under all original applicable licenses, and used under free and fair use.

 ### Un-Offical OrangeFox Recov.
 Proj.